Weather in Bulgaria: Orange Code for Heat in 7 Provinces - Novinite.com - Sofia News Agency

 Weather in Bulgaria: Orange Code for Heat in 7 Provinces

-A dangerously hot weather code orange has been issued for today by the NIMH for 7 provinces of the country.
-These are Ruse, Pleven, Veliko Tarnovo, Stara Zagora, Plovdiv, Pazardzhik and Blagoevgrad.
+The National Institute of Meteorology and Hydrology issued an orange code for today for high temperatures up to 40 degrees Celsius in 7 provinces - Pleven, Veliko Tarnovo, Ruse, Stara Zagora, Plovdiv, Pazardzhik and Blagoevgrad.
+For other provinces, the warning code is yellow.

+According to the NIMH forecast, today will remain sunny and hot.
+It will blow weak, after noon along the Black Sea to a moderate wind from the south-southeast.
+The maximum temperatures will mostly be between 35°C and 40°C, in Sofia - around 35°C.

+It will be mostly sunny in the mountains.
+It will blow to a moderate wind with a northern component, after noon it will begin to orient itself from the west-northwest.
+The maximum temperature at an altitude of 1200 meters will be around 29°C, at 2000 meters - around 22°C.

 Follow Novinite.com on Twitter and Facebook